CohenArthur/internship_report_2022/report.md

 Nonetheless, shortly after my arrival as an engineer on the project, the question was raised once again.
 Would `gccrs` *really* be a Rust compiler without a borrow-checker?
 Philipp Krones, another Embecosm colleague at the time and prominent figure in the Rust community, started arguing with me on his side that a borrow-checker was necessary.
 That without such a feature, `gccrs`' reputation would be tarnished and never recover, and that a bad image would linger over the project for years.
 Furthermore, it was clear to us and the rest of the community that Rust without a borrow-checker was *not* Rust, but an unsafe superset of the language.
 Philip Herron, when faced with this dilemma, took great care of arguing against us despite being convinced that the project needed a borrow-checker.
 This arguing was done so that all corners would be covered; All possible questions by the funders of the project, answered.

-Thanks to his dedication in making sure the project had proper reasons for adding months of work on top of the existing schedule, we spent a few weeks researching what it would mean fo r us to work on this, how to do it, and how to integrate it to `gccrs`.
+Thanks to his dedication in making sure the project had proper reasons for adding months of work on top of the existing schedule, we spent a few weeks researching what it would mean for us to work on this, how to do it, and how to integrate it to `gccrs`.

 We realized that we could leverage `polonius` ([link][8]), an alternate implementation of the borrow-checker, developed as a separate Rust library.
 This library aims to replace the current borrow-checker soon, and is based on "simple" mathematical rules executed in a prolog-like model.
 We ran the `rustc` testsuite using `polonius` as a borrow-checker, and took note of the differences, marking them in various ways.